Home

 %

-Struggling readers whose parent's are college educated.
+Struggling readers whose parents are college educated.

 There are thousands of words in the English language.
 It is unrealistic to think your child can simply memorize them all.
 Our language is based on a code and the Foundation for Literacy curriculum helps our tutoring students crack that code.
-This rare skill all but guarantees your child’s ability to read and spell well.

 Is your child ready for 2nd Grade?